uribench/handbook-workshop/Guides/About/Exercise_2.md

 Now we are ready to proceed and make changes to the local repository, push them to the remote repository on GitHub, and create a pull request to propose our changes.
-All these steps will be explained in the next exercise.
+All these steps will be done in the next exercises.

 ---